vanjazeli/gulp-vanilla-starter/README.md

 For the best formatting experience, it is highly recommended to install the "Prettier" extension inside of your code editor.
 This proves particularly beneficial in group projects, as it guarantees uniform code formatting across team members, thereby avoiding numerous unnecessary Git conflicts.
 The code formatting rules are standardized and enforced through the ".prettierrc" and ".prettierignore" files, ensuring consistency for all team members involved.
 If you don't wish to use this type of formatting, skip installing the "Prettier" extension and feel free to delete ".prettierrc" and ".prettierignore" files.

-### Commands
+## Commands

-#### Development mode - `npm run dev`
+### Development mode

-This command initiates the development mode build process of the project.
+The `npm run dev` command initiates the development mode build process of the project.
 This mode prioritizes efficiency by skipping minification and code optimization processes, allowing developers to save time during the development phase.

 Upon execution, the project is built inside the designated "dist" folder.
 Additionally, the command sets up an automatic watch mechanism on the "src" folder, monitoring for any changes in the source code.

-As changes are detected, the "npm run dev" command triggers an immediate rebuild of the project, updating the contents of the "dist" folder accordingly.
-Consequently, developers can conveniently view and interact with the latest version of the project in their preferred browser, leveraging the updated code within the "dist" folder.
+As changes are detected, this mode triggers an immediate rebuild of the project, updating the contents of the "dist" folder accordingly.
+Consequently, the new version of code will automatically open inside of a browser.

-#### Production mode - `npm run prod`
+### Production mode

-This command initiates the production mode build process of the project.
+The `npm run prod` command initiates the production mode build process of the project.
 In this mode, the code goes through important optimizations, like preprocessing and minification, to ensure it runs efficiently and takes up less space.
 However, these optimizations make the build process take a bit longer, as it requires careful handling of the code.

 Once executed, the project is built inside the designated "dist" folder, following industry best practices for organizing and structuring code for production.
 Additionally, the command sets up an automatic watch feature, keeping an eye on the source code located in the "src" folder.

 The purpose of this mode is to build the project's final version.
 However, even after the build, the watch feature remains active for the 'src' folder, in case you want to do some testing in this mode.

-#### Generating icons - `npm run icons`
+### Generating icons

-This command generates a new icon font using all the .svg icons from the 'src/assets/icons' folder.
+The `npm run icons` command generates a new icon font using all the .svg icons from the 'src/assets/icons' folder.
 It also generates the class names for each of the icons.
 After generating these assets, the styles containing icon class names and the newly generated font get added to the 'dist' folder.
 This allows developers to easily incorporate and style the icons in their project.

-#### Moving assets - `npm run assets`
+### Moving assets

-The command moves all subfolders from the 'src/assets' directory to the 'dist/assets' directory, except for the 'icons' folder, since it's only used to generate the icon font.
+The `npm run assets` command moves all subfolders from the 'src/assets' directory to the 'dist/assets' directory, except for the 'icons' folder, since it's only used to generate the icon font.

 ## Licence